fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Interval defines the time interval in which the leaky bucket will leak tokens specified by `leak_amount` signal.
+Interval defines the time interval in which the token bucket will fill tokens specified by `fill_amount` signal.

 </dd>
 <dt>label_key</dt>